⚠ Before you head to the water check the latest COVID-19 updates. We encourage you to follow CDC recommendations.

 To start fishing through the ice, you don't need much tackle or gear.
-You can use this sample list of four ice fishing tackle basics.
+Sometimes the best ice fishing tackle kit is the simplest kit to put together.
+You can use this sample list of four ice fishing gear basics.

 The type of ice rod and reel combo you use should depend on the species you want to catch.
 For example, panfish rods are usually ultralight rods that average between 22 and 28 inches.
 Medium to heavy rods that average from 28 to 34 inches are a better fit for walleye or pike.
 Most rods and reels combos consist of a spinning reel paired with a carbon fiber blank that offers a high level of durability and sensitivity.

-You can start with an ice fishing line of 2 to 6-pound monofilament fishing line for most panfish species.
+You can start with a 2 to 6-pound monofilament fishing line for most panfish species.
 The exception to this would be if you want to target larger species, such as walleye or pike.
 If you plan to target larger species, then you may want to go up to 10 or 12-pound test.

 One of the easiest ways to entice fish into biting during the winter months is to use natural baits.
 Waxworms, spikes, grubs or minnows are all good natural baits to try.
 These baits can be rigged on a jig or on a small hook around a #12 to #10 size depending on the size of the bait.

+When it comes to ranking the best ice fishing tackle or lures, jigs rank at the top of the list.
 Hair jigs, spoon jigs, and baitfish imitating jigs are just a few of different types of jigs that can be added to your ice fishing tackle bag.
-If you are wondering about the best ice fishing tackle or lures, jigs rank at the top of the list.
-Experiment by varying the speed and type of jigging motion you use until you start getting bites.
+Experiment by varying the speed and type of jigs while jigging until you start getting bites.

-To learn more about ice fishing techniques visit our next section.
+To learn more about fishing techniques visit our next section.